natmegs/personal-blog/_posts/2018-06-20-angular-material-filter-table.markdown

 image: "/assets/images/posts/With-Filters.png"
 ---

 The Angular Material [docs](https://material.angular.io/components/table/overview#filtering) more or less leave table filtering as an exercise for the reader.
 Here I'll walk through one possible solution for adding multiple column filters to a table using Angular Material.
+I worked through this implementation using examples from some very smart and helpful people in this [GitHub issue](https://github.com/angular/material2/issues/6178) - check it out for alternatives!

 ###### Use Case